ryos-io/blog/pages/mydoc/mydoc_dsl.md

         .get());
 ```

 In the DSL above, the second run will be executed, if the first run returns an HTTP 200.
 The predicate expects a parameter of UserSession.
-More about sessions, please refer to [Sessions](http://ryos.io/mydoc_sessions.html).
+More about sessions, please refer to [Sessions](https://github.com/ryos-io/Rhino/wiki/Sessions).

-### wait
+### wait(Duration)

 Wait runner holds the pipeline for the duration given:
 ```java